 Andrew Fritz, Urban Agriculture Conservationist

-But this is a challenge that Emily Crapnell, Noblesville West Middle School science teacher and Garden Club sponsor, reached out to the HCSWCD urban agriculture program for assistance in 2018.
+But this is a opportunity that Emily Crapnell, Noblesville West Middle School science teacher and Garden Club sponsor, reached out to the HCSWCD urban agriculture program for assistance in 2018.
 The Garden Club, started in 2013, was in the process of a renovating their garden space which now required raised beds with some of them being accessible.

 With no other viable options to meet our needs, we decided to design and build one ourselves.
 After some searching, we discovered accessible raised beds from the Sedona Winds Assisted Living Healing Garden, which became our primary source of inspiration.
-The design was contemporary, clean, and used sturdy construction that would appear to hold up over time.
+The design was contemporary, clean, and used sturdy construction that would hold up over time.
 Conversations with Sedona Winds indicated that they were a success, too.

 The materials being used varied in size to achieve the look we were hoping for.
 We avoided using treated lumber and used only food-grade plastics (HDPE) to line the trough of the bed.
 The bottom of the trough would include a drainage pipe to decrease water-logging and, therefore, weight.
 Furthermore, the design would be fitted with irrigation.